Last Updated On September 19th, 2018

 When you want a good night’s sleep, you don’t want to have to sacrifice comfort to feel cool, dry, and reduce your risk of sweating in the night.
 Night sweats, naturally high body temperature, and your choice of bedding can improve or detract from getting a good night’s rest.

 In addition to managing the thermostat in your bedroom, choosing to outfit your bed with a good cooling comforter can be a welcome relief in the night.
 Frequently tossing and turning, waking up repeatedly because of feeling too hot, or too cold, can dampen sleep quality, and contribute to overall poor health.

-Our roundup of the best comforters for summer, or hot sleepers in general, has concluded that the overall winner is the Climabalance Down Alternative Comforter.
+Our roundup of the best comforter for summer, or hot sleepers in general, has concluded that the overall winner is the Linenspa Down Alternative Comforter.
 This blanket is hypoallergenic, resistant to mildew, mold, and dust mites.
-Plus, the Climabalance Comforter uses technology to reduce sweating, regulate body temperature, and increases your ability to enjoy undisturbed sleep.
+Plus, the Linenspa uses technology to reduce sweating, regulate body temperature, and increases your ability to enjoy undisturbed sleep.